Most beautiful gardens in the world

 Araluen Botanic Gardens, Perth

-But we don’t have to travel to see spectacular gardens.
-We have some of the most beautiful gardens in the world right here in Perth, one of them being Araluen Botanic Gardens.
+We don’t have to travel to see spectacular gardens as some of the most beautiful gardens in the world right here in Perth, one of them being Araluen Botanic Gardens.
 Set on 59 hectares in Darling Ranges, 30km south of Perth, Araluen is an extraordinary garden.
 Because of its breathtaking setting it is referred to as Heaven in the Hills, and is a peaceful and therapeutic place to stroll.
 Set amongst a native backdrop are streams, bushwalks and picnic spots.
 Although each season offers a unique display, the real gem is the sea of colour from the yearly Tulip Festival.
 In Spring thousands of visitors pack the park to see the 145,000 tulips hand planted by volunteers in May/June each year.
 It is so relaxing wandering over the little timber bridges above the cascading waters and you’ll need to allow several hours to enjoy these spectacular gardens.

 Gardens of the World, Berlin